Amit Tandon, PhD

 Select publications

-Dr. Tandon uses his knowledge of Fluid Mechanics and Physical Oceanography to address myriad of problems involving mixing processes in the upper ocean.
-He uses analytical and numerical modeling to address the importance of mixing and mixed layer processes for ocean circulation and climate.
-He has also supervised graduate students on basic experimental fluid mechanics projects.
+Professor Tandon uses his knowledge of Fluid Mechanics and Physical Oceanography to address myriad problems involving mixing processes in the upper ocean.
+The research methods include analytical and numerical modeling, motivated by ocean observations and observational analyses, to address the importance of mixing and mixed layer processes for ocean circulation and climate.
+Tandon has also supervised graduate students on basic experimental fluid mechanics projects.
 His research interests span from small- scale turbulence and oceanic mixed- layer processes, to sub-mesoscale frontal gradients and mesoscale eddies, and their role in setting up the large scale balances in the ocean.
+His work has been continuously funded by the National Science Foundation since 1996, and by the Office of Naval Research since 2008.
+Additionally, he has been a Fulbright awardee with Fulbright Specialist and Fulbright-Nehru senior scholar awards.